 Definition of Leveraged ETF

-There are some investors having ample funds who want to speculate in order to forecast the direction of the prices of an asset and earn huge profits from such speculations.
-A leveraged exchange-traded fund (ETF) is such a fund that uses borrowed funds to invest in derivative instruments such as options and futures in the underlying securities as that of its benchmark index so that the returns that are generated on such an ETF gets magnified as compared to the returns of its benchmark index.
-However, the leverage technique if fails can also multiply the losses of the investor.
+Some investors have ample funds and want to speculate about forecasting the direction of the prices of an asset and earning huge profits from such speculations.
+A leveraged exchange-traded fund (ETF) is such a fund that uses borrowed funds to invest in derivative instruments such as options and futures in the underlying securities as that of its benchmark index so that the returns that are generated on such an ETF get magnified as compared to the returns of its benchmark index.
+However, the leverage technique, if fails, can also multiply the investor’s losses.
 Unlike a regular ETF, which can only track the securities in its underlying index on a 1:1 ratio, a leveraged ETF may aim to multiply the returns for a 2:1 or even 3:1 ratio.

 How Does It Work?

 Leveraged ETFs are mutual funds that trade in the stock exchanges.
 The fund might be fully or partially tracking its benchmark index or might be actively managed.
-Leveraged ETF tries to double or triple the daily performance of the index or asset classes by using debts and financial derivatives.
+Leveraged ETFs try to double or triple the daily performance of the index or asset classes by using debts and financial derivatives.
 Returns are high in a short-term period due to price fluctuations.
-Such ETF attracts those investors who are ready to bear the risk and have a huge amount of fund to speculate in order to earn as the profit in leveraged ETF are exceptionally high.
+Such ETFs attract investors ready to bear the risk and have huge funds to speculate to earn, as the profit in leveraged ETFs is exceptionally high.

 Example of Leveraged ETF